 - the most able KS2 children are given the opportunity to participate in high level competitions.

 - staff have access to training opportunities and continued professional development.

 - the new funding will increase the range of sports available to children.

-Our funding in 2017/18 will be used in the following way:
+Our funding in 2020/21 across both schools will be used in the following ways:

 Updates on outcomes relating to our provision for PE and sport will be provided throughout the school year through the school newsletters and our website.

-For further information on how the money is being allocated please click on the links below for our PE and Sports Premium Report 2016-2016 and the PE and Sport Premium Expenditure Plan for 2017-18.
+For further information on how the money is being allocated please click on the links below for our PE and Sports Premium Spending Plans 2019-20 Outcomes, PE and Sport Premium Evidence Documents 2019-20 and the PE and Sport Premium Spending Plans for 2020-21.